-- (i) take part in a group discussion based on given prompts, which may be in prose form or may be presented graphically, in tables, graphs, flow charts, pictures and so on - (ii) respond individually to questions, which are based on the discussion task - (iii) give presentations, deliver debate speeches, read news reports, etc.
+- (i) take part in a group discussion based on given prompts, which may be in prose form or may be presented graphically, in tables, graphs, flow charts, pictures and so on - (ii) respond individually to questions, which are based on the group discussion task - (iii) take part in interviews and public speaking

 Students will be assessed on the quality, quantity and organisation of their ideas, the appropriacy and accuracy of their vocabulary and language patterns, their pronunciation, delivery and ability to establish and maintain interaction.
-The SBA (Part B) consists of a group interaction based on the two elective modules

-EXTENSIVE READING / VIEWING SCHEME AND SCHOOL-BASED ASSESSMENT (Part A)
+EXTENSIVE READING / VIEWING SCHEME

 Students need to read or view texts of different genres from four categories: print fiction, print non-fiction, non-print fiction and non-print non-fiction.
-They need to write up some comments and personal reflections, present the texts based on the tasks provided by the teachers.
-Students are expected to read or view at least 6 texts (7 texts for Challenge Class) in S5.
-They need to give individual presentations two times in S5.
-The mark in the second term will be submitted to the HKEAA as the SBA (Part A) mark.
+They need to write up some comments and personal reflections, present and / or discuss the texts based on the tasks provided by the teachers.
+Students are expected to read or view at least 2 texts (3 texts for Challenge Class) in S6.